A-kly/School-Vault/CMPUT 382/Lecture 1.2 - Introduction to Heterogeneous Parallel Computing.md

 # The Von-Neumann Architecture
 ![[Pasted image 20240906142459.png]]
 - Tom scott Von-Neumann Architecture basics video
-# Harvard vs von Neuman
+# Harvard Vs Von Neuman
 ![[Pasted image 20240906143336.png]]
 - ROM is used for instructions memory rather than using RAM for that, this makes it easier for us to boot off of the ROM and access RAM only for data
 - von Neuman slows down things due to address bus being used for both instructions and data
 - **Each core in a modern cpu is it's own von Neuman (or harvard) machine**
-# CPUs are Latency Oriented Design
+# CPUs Are Latency Oriented Design
 ![[Pasted image 20240906143847.png]]
 - limited set of very powerful ALUs
 - most of silicon is used for cache, control and limited ALUs